Key human trafficker dies in jail

 Lt Gen Manas Kongpan, a convict in the country's largest human-trafficking case, died of heart attack at Medical Correctional Hospital on Wednesday night.

-Sources said that Lt Gen Manas, a former army adviser and native of the southern province of Nakhon Si Thammarat, had a heart attack while exercising and was sent to the hospital.
+Sources said that Lt Gen Manas, a former army adviser and native of the southern province of Nakhon Si Thammarat, had a heart attack while exercising on the eight floor of the hospital.
 He was pronounced dead at around 8pm on Wednesday.

+Earlier he had had hypertension, high cholesterol and bradycardia and been admitted to the hospital.

 His body was sent to Police General Hospital for autopsy.
 His funeral rites would be held at Wat Chonprathan Rangsarit in Nonthaburi province from Friday to Sunday.

-Lt Gen Manas was among 103 people accused over their roles in the trafficking of Rohingya migrants to jungle camps in the South.
+Lt Gen Manas, 65, was among 103 people accused over their roles in the trafficking of Rohingya migrants to jungle camps in the South.
 It is believed to be the country's biggest human trafficking case ever tried in court.

 He was among those found guilty of several offences involving trafficking and taking bribes.